This is a review of the Andis 38330 Ceramic Press Hot Comb.

 Let’s get started.

-- QUICKLY HEAT: The comb is constructed of ceramic metal, which transmits heat in 30 seconds.
-The comb handle is made of plastic to prevent burns, and it is simple to use with 20 heat levels that can be...
+- FAST- HEATING: The comb is made of ceramic metal, which transfers heat very quickly in 30 seconds.
+The comb handle is made of plastic to prevent burns, it has a 1.5-meter power cord, and it is simple...

 Andis Hot Comb – The 38330 Professional Press Comb Review